-Here are some notes for each track of the album "Be the Love you Seek" (release Jan.
+Here are some notes for each track of the album "Be the Love you Seek" (release date: Jan.
 2020).

 Be the Love you Seek is a fusion of musical expression with elements of sound therapy to assist in guiding the listener towards relaxation.
 Instruments include Classical Guitar, Tibetan (Himalayan) Singing Bowls, Gong, Percussion and Native American Flute.
 (432hz and 936hz tunings)